sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 4.2 "config reload" and "config save" flows

   When the user runs "config reload" or "config save", it will not affect the loglevel state.
-   - If the user wants to save its log level configuration, he will use the dedicated CLI command "log-level save".
+   - If the user wants to save it's log level configuration, he will use the dedicated CLI command "log-level save".
    - We will **not** create similar CLI command to "config reload".
 The "config reload" command is necessary for features that can only configure from the config_db.json; this ability is unnecessary in the persistent loglevel feature.

 # 5 Warm Boot Support

-  In today's implementation, we don't flush the LOGLEVEL DB before warm-boot, which means that if the user configures some loglevel (for example, debug), after warm-boot, the system startup with the same configurable loglevel (debug).
+  With current implementation, we don't flush the LOGLEVEL DB before warm-boot, which means that if the user configures some loglevel (for example, debug), after warm-boot, the system startup with the same configurable loglevel (debug).
   That current state could be problematic.
-Do we want to keep that the loglevel is persistent to warm-boot automatically as it is today?
+Do we want to keep that the loglevel is persistent to warm-reboot automatically as it is today?

 ## 5.1 Keep log level persistent to warm-boot automatic